 Our chocolate tasting included the Nut Lovers flight.
 I think my favorite of the bunch was the very first one – Salted Almond, Yum!
 Pecan Caramel was also a big hit with the girls, as well as Pistachio.
 It doesn’t really matter though does it?
 They’re all amazing!

-Chocolate party favors for guests
+Chocolate Party Favors for guests

-- Include a bag of the homemade cheese crackers, more chocolate truffles, and a mini bottle of wine.
+- Include a bag of the homemade cheese crackers, more Godiva truffles or homemade chocolate treat, and a mini bottle of wine or sparkling wine.